- Books, Literature, and Writing»

 Her eyes met his.
 Jumbled emotions surfaced and their effect ran down both cheeks.
 The pseudo confidence and seductive smile were gone.

 “Carmen, I don’t know what is going on in your life, but I hope this helps.”
-Then Adam had walked away.
+Adam walked away hoping he had done the right thing.

-Day after day he had returned with his latest gift.
-One such day, she had spoken to him.
+Day after day he returned with his latest gift.
+One such day, she spoke to him.

 “Oh, baby, thank you, thank you for help me.
 My debts are so much and this will help a little.
 It is better than nothing.”

-On another day, he was watching from a distance when a white sedan stopped along the curb on Carmen’s side of the street.
-He could see animated hand gestures inside the car and fear on the woman’s face.
+On another day, he watched from a distance.
+A white sedan stopped along the curb on Carmen’s side of the street.
+He could see animated hand gestures inside the car and Carmen’s eyes wide with fear.

-Carmen pulled some bills from the pocket of her shorts and passed them through the open window.
-After the car had driven off, she remained on the curb, staring at Adam.
+She pulled some bills from the pocket of her shorts and passed them through the open window.
+After the car drove off, she remained on the curb, staring at Adam.

 “Come, come,” she said.
 Adam crossed the street, and Carmen grabbed his hand.
 “I show you what I do with money.”
-They had walked about ten yards into an alley when Carmen pulled off her top.
+They walked about ten yards into an alley, and Carmen pulled off her top.
 “Men pay more now to see.”

 “You used the money I gave you to have your nipples pierced?”

 “You no like?” she said.
-Her smile and the excitement in her voice were gone.
+Her smile faded like the sun passing behind dark clouds.

 “And you gave money to that man in the car.”